 The 3rd Floor

-Displaying artefacts and images of Vietnamese Heroic Mothers: Vietnamese Heroic Mothers, heroines of the People’s Armed Forces: Ms Bùi Thị Thêm, Ms Đỗ Thị Phúc, Ms Đoàn Thị Nghiệp, … Most impressive is the statue of Heroic Mother Nguyễn Thị Rành whose 8 sons and 2 grandchildren died in the Vietnam War; diary and echoes of Heroic Mother Trần Quang Mẫn, brooch of Heroic Mother Nguyễn Thanh Tùng,…
+Displaying artefacts and images of Vietnamese Heroic Mothers: Vietnamese Heroic Mothers, heroines of the People’s Armed Forces: Ms Bùi Thị Thêm, Ms Đỗ Thị Phúc, Ms Đoàn Thị Nghiệp, … Most impressive is the statue of Heroic Mother Nguyễn Thị Rành whose eight sons and two grandchildren died in the Vietnam War; diary and echoes of Heroic Mother Trần Quang Mẫn, brooch of Heroic Mother Nguyễn Thanh Tùng,…

 President Ho Chi Minh with Southern women: Statue of President Ho Chi Minh and children, large paintings of Vietnamese women, South Vietnam mourning Uncle Ho in 1969, books about women, Mrs Nguyễn Thị Huyền’s Ao Dai, Nguyễn Thị Định’s scarf – the first Vietnamese female general of the People’s Army.